Fault-Tolerant Encoding of Logical Qudits in Spin Systems: -error correction code for qutrit, and generalization

 Next, we briefly discuss logical qudit encoding that can compensate for all Pauli $X, Y$, and $Z$ errors, enabling fully fault-tolerant circuits.
 The encoding can be designed based on a similar approach, but with additional spacing between code words to maintain orthogonality even in the presence of $X, Y$ errors.
 The simplest case of fault-tolerant qudit, i.e., qutrit, can be encoded using the following code word in a spin $S = 29/2$ system,

-As we can see, it shares the same set of coefficients as the $Z$-error correction encoding given in Eq.~\ref{qutrit_Z_correction_codeword}, but witha threefold larger Hilbert space dimensions to provide additional spacing between code words.
+This encoding shares the same set of coefficients as the $Z$-error correction encoding given in Eq.~\ref{qutrit_Z_correction_codeword}, but with a threefold larger Hilbert space dimension to provide additional spacing between code words.
 This encoding strategy can also be generalized to $d$-dimensional qudits, as shown in below,

 ,with $S=6d-7/2$ and same set of $a_i, b_i$ coefficients in ~Eq.\ref{general_Z_correction_codeword_coefficients}.